 From metashape-mcp

-Scaffolds new Metashape MCP tool modules with correct imports, registration, progress tracking, auto-save, and prerequisite checks.
+Scaffolds Metashape MCP tool modules with imports, registration, progress tracking, auto-save, prerequisite checks, and conventions.
 Use when adding tools to metashape-mcp server.

 Generate a new Metashape MCP tool module or add a tool to an existing module, following all project conventions.